 Suprema, a top-leading biometric and security technology provider company, saw its web-based biometric security smart lock platform, BioStar 2, breached by hackers in early August 2019.

-Number of affected customers: According to vpnMentor’s security team, they had access to
+The number of affected customers: According to vpnMentor’s security team, they had access to

-over 27.8m records, and 23 gigabytes-worth of data including admin panels, dashboards, over 1 million fingerprint records, including facial recognition data (face photos of users) unencrypted usernames and passwords, logs of facility access, security levels and clearance, and personal details of staff.
+over 27.8m records, and 23 gigabytes worth of data including admin panels, dashboards, over 1 million fingerprint records, including facial recognition data (face photos of users) unencrypted usernames and passwords, logs of facility access, security levels and clearance, and personal details of staff.

 The breach affected users and organizations worldwide, including the USA, UK, Germany, and other countries.